Visibility-Aware Cooperative Tracking with Decentralized LiDAR-Based Aerial Swarms: Real world experiments

 \subsection{System Setup and Implementation Details}

 We integrate the proposed framework with a decentralized LiDAR-based aerial swarm system.
 The swarm system is composed of autonomous drones with heterogeneous LiDAR configurations, including upward-facing Mid360 LiDAR, downward-facing Mid360 LiDAR, and Avia LiDAR.
 Each drone is equipped with a PixHawk flight controller and an onboard computer, the Intel NUC with an i7-12700 CPU.
-The entire swarm is localized using a decentralized swarm LiDAR-inertial odometry (Swarm-LIO) \cite{zhu2024swarm}, which provides 100Hz state estimation and 25Hz point clouds for each tracker.
+The entire swarm is localized using a decentralized swarm LiDAR-inertial odometry (Swarm-LIO) \cite{zhu2024swarm}, which provides 100~Hz state estimation and 25~Hz point clouds for each tracker.
 All drones are controlled by an on-manifold MPC\cite{lu2022manifold}.
-The drones communicate with each other via a UDP wireless network.
-Swarm-LIO handles system clock calibration and global extrinsic transformations for the swarm.
-Once receiving data from a teammate via UDP, the tracker synchronizes the timestamps and transforms the data from the teammate's frame into its own frame using the global extrinsic.
-This process is called spatiotemporal alignment.
+The drones communicate via a UDP wireless network.
+The targets are passive, exchanging no information with the trackers.
+Target measurement and state estimation follow Sec.~\ref{sec:target state estimation}, with high-reflectivity markers attached to the targets for detection.
+Target observations are shared among teammates via UDP for decentralized fusion.
+ROG-Map~\cite{ren2024rog} is used for occupancy grid mapping.
+For limited-FOV sensors (\textit{e.g.}, Avia LiDARs), we employ a bandwidth-efficient map synchronization framework~\cite{shi2024real} that encodes newly updated voxels into compressed chunks shared via UDP.
+Receivers spatiotemporally align and merge the data into their local maps, allowing Avia-equipped drones to maintain environmental awareness beyond their native FOV while orienting sensors toward the target.
+Our planner solves $SE(3)$ trajectory optimization using LBFGS-lite~\cite{wang2022geometrically} at 15~Hz, with planned trajectories immediately shared for coordination.
+All modules run onboard in real time.
+The video link\footnote{\url{https://www.youtube.com/watch?v=lTPE_JnsTPI}} shows the real-world experiments.